aashan10/php-demo/docs/08-console-commands.md

 ## Creating a Command

 To create a new command, create a new PHP class in the `src/Console/Commands` directory.
+It's recommended that your command extends `Elementary\Console\AbstractCommand` to gain access to helpful output methods.

 The class should have two main components:

 1. A static property `$defaultName` which defines the command's name.
 2. An `execute()` method which contains the logic for the command.